Ultimate Dubai Beaches Dress Code: What You Need To Know

 However, you’ll want a few general guidelines for choosing clothes:

-• Swimwear is allowed on beaches and pools, but is not considered appropriate attire for visiting the city’s business districts and malls.
+• Swimwear is allowed on beaches and pools but is not considered appropriate attire for visiting the city’s business districts and malls.

 • For walks around the city, especially in summer, choose clothes that protect you from the sun.